 Due to our significant research and development expenditures, and general administrative costs associated with our operations, we have generated substantial operating losses in each period since our inception.
-Our net losses were \$22.3 million and \$29.0 million, for the years ended December 31, 2023 and 2022, respectively.
-As of December 31, 2023, we had an accumulated deficit of \$159.4 million.
+Our net losses were \$40.5 million and \$22.3 million, for the years ended December 31, 2024 and 2023, respectively.
+As of December 31, 2024, we had an accumulated deficit of \$199.8 million.
 We expect to incur significant expenses and operating losses for the foreseeable future.

-During the year ended December 31, 2023, we sold 877,821 shares of common stock at an average price of approximately \$4.78 per share pursuant to a sales agreement by and between us and H.C.
+During the year ended December 31, 2024, we sold 6,252,229 shares of common stock at an average price of approximately \$9.34 per share pursuant to a sales agreement by and between us and H.C.
 Wainwright & Co.
-LLC ("Wainwright") under our at-the-market offering, resulting in net proceeds of \$4.1 million.
-Additionally, in October 2023, we completed a registered direct offering for gross proceeds of approximately \$23.0 million.
+LLC ("Wainwright") under our at-the-market offering, resulting in gross proceeds of \$58.4 million.
+Additionally, in September 2024, we completed a private placement for gross proceeds of approximately \$15.0 million.
+In October 2024, we completed an underwritten public offering for gross proceeds of approximately \$86.3 million.